FagnerMartinsBrack/overview/Introduction.md

 **Interpretation**

-* Expect me to challenge you technically, both in ways of working and in coding, though not in a confronting way and with an open-mind.
+* Low Agreeableness means: Expect me to challenge you technically, both in ways of working and in coding, though not in a confronting way and with an open-mind.
-* My work will be disciplined and deliberate, asking many questions to fill all gaps, focusing on the outcome not the output.
+* High Conscientiousness means: My work will be disciplined and deliberate, asking many questions to fill all gaps, focusing on the outcome not the output.
-* Pressure won't make me fall into the trap of doing a bad job or to work overtime.
+* Above Average Emotion Stability means: Pressure won't make me fall into the trap of doing a bad job or to work overtime.
 I'll use the time I have to do the best I can.
-* I will bring perspectives you may not have thought of, and they will make sense to you.
-Some of them require investment, but all options will put on the table with the input of everyone, so that you can make the best decision.
+* High Intellect/Imagination means: I will bring perspectives you may not have thought of or things you haven't seen, and they will make sense to you.
+Some of them require investment, but I'll put all options on the table with the input of everyone, so that you can make the best decision.

 ## What I expect from the company and my peers